 Scenario-based learning may be self-contained, in that completing the scenario is the entire task, or it may be the first part of a larger assignment requiring the student to complete the scenario, and then provide a written or oral reflection and self-assessment on the process (Terry Stewart, Massey University).

 SBL can be used in a wide range of contexts, but it works especially effective when used to simulate real-world practice, providing opportunities which may be difficult for students to experience within the confines of a course.
 SBL can be used as part of either formative or summative assessment

 SBL usually works best when applied to tasks requiring decision-making and critical thinking in complex situations.
-Tasks that are routine to the students will require little critical thinking or decision-making and may be better assessed using other methods.
+Tasks that are routine for the students will require little critical thinking or decision-making and may be better assessed using other methods.